TheSeamau5/GraphicsEngine/README.md

 The `render` function then constructs the list of Entities that `webgl` wants by calling `renderObject` on all the objects in the scene.

-*Note: it is still unclear whether `render` should call `renderObject` on just the objects in the scene or it should also call `renderObject` on the camera and light too.*

 `renderObject` is not directly exposed by the `Engine` module as it is not intended to be used by the users of the Library.

 `renderObject` is defined as follows: